 Venison chili recipe

-I like to make this chili in the dutch oven, though you can very quickly throw everything in a crockpot to cook all day!
+I like to make dutch oven chili because its fast and easy, though you can very quickly throw everything in a crockpot to cook all day!

 For exact measurements, see the printable recipe card below.